divemarkus/windows11/README.md

 # if using nvidia gpu 30 series or higher, enable rtx vsr and hdr from gpu app
 # for playing videos or movies use vlc version 3.0.19. this version strictly supports vsr/hdr:
 https://downloads.videolan.org/testing/vlc-rtx-upscaler/
-# rtx vsr and hdr will also upscale youtube and other streaming videos
+# rtx vsr and hdr will also upscale from Browser (RTX usually only works in Browsers)
 # enable spatial sound from windows 11:
 System > Sound > (choose the sound device/output) > Spatial sound: Windows Sonic for Headphones
 # if you have nvidia gpu, open nvidia app: